Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/o/OpenMM/README.md

 an application, a library, or a flexible programming environment.
 It include extensive language bindings for Python, C, C++, and Fortran.

+The build process does run a number of internal tests before installing in the final location.
+However, in EasyConfigs with the Cray and AMD AOCC compilers the tests have been disabled as one of them crashes.
+Hence the cpeCray and cpeAOCC versions may or may not work for your case.

 ## EasyBuild